Nick810/front-end-developer-techdegree/README.md

-# Project 1 "My Personal Profile Page"
+# TECHDEGREE FRONT-END DEVELOPER PROJECTS"

-This project is about "My Personal Profile Page" for teamtreehouse front-end development techdegree course.
-The code consists of the basic knowledge of html and css.
+These projects are my work for teamtreehouse front-end development techdegree course.